Requirements for the Transfer Associate Degrees

 Some FYS courses are a general introduction to the college experience, and some are designed specifically for students with particular backgrounds or interests, so there should be many different FYS options to choose from.

-International students on an I-20 are exempted from the FYS requirement.
+Students in the Running Start, Tech Prep, and College in the High School programs do not have to meet the FYS requirement this year.
+International students on an I-20 are exempted from the FYS requirement this year.
 This exemption is because international students take HD 103, which meets most of the learning outcomes of the FYS requirement.

 General Education Context